Temperature Testing – Which Cooling Method is best?

 While improvements in heat pump design allow compressors to heat as well, in most cases resistance heating is the heating method of choice, this is a discussion of cooling options.
 For cooling methods, there are several choices.

 Three primary ways that things are currently being cooled in the lab are:

-2) Expendable coolant such as LN2 or CO2,
+- Expendable coolants such as LN2 or CO2,

 The following is a brief study of the choice process for deciding which coolant to use.
-Strengths and weaknesses of the 3 different cooling methods are outlined below:
+The strengths and weaknesses of the 3 different cooling methods are outlined below:

 - Cooling capacity: Production environments often thrive on productivity with faster performance.
 How fast do you need to transition?
 Do you have a physically large, massive or active load?
 How cold are you going?